openshift/origin/examples/sample-app/README.md

      in the buildcfg.json.
 Note that the private docker registry is using ephemeral storage, so when it is stopped, the image will be lost.
 An external volume can be used for storage, but is beyond the scope of this tutorial.

-     If you want to see the build logs of a complete build, use this command (substituting your build id from the "openshift kubectl get builds" output):
+     If you want to see the build logs of a complete build, use this command (substituting your build id from the "openshift cli get builds" output):

-         $ openshift kubectl build-logs 20f54507-3dcd-11e4-984b-3c970e3bf0b7
+         $ openshift cli build-logs 20f54507-3dcd-11e4-984b-3c970e3bf0b7 --namespace=hello-openshift-project

     The creation of the new image will automatically trigger a deployment of the application.

-13. Wait for the application's frontend pod and database pods to be started (this can take a few mins):
+15. Wait for the application's frontend pod and database pods to be started (this can take a few mins):

-        $ openshift kubectl get pods
+        $ openshift cli get pods --namespace=hello-openshift-project

     Sample output:

         Name                                                Image(s)                                                                                                          Host                     Labels                                                                                                                                                       Status
         ----------                                          ----------                                                                                                        ----------               ----------                                                                                                                                                   ----------
-        b8f087b7-605e-11e4-b0db-3c970e3bf0b7                openshift/docker-registry                                                                                         localhost.localdomain/   name=registrypod,replicationController=docker-registry                                                                                                       Running
         1b978f62-605f-11e4-b0db-3c970e3bf0b7                mysql                                                                                                             localhost.localdomain/   deploymentConfig=,deploymentID=database,name=database,replicationController=1b960e56-605f-11e4-b0db-3c970e3bf0b7,template=ruby-helloworld-sample             Running
         4a792f55-605f-11e4-b0db-3c970e3bf0b7                172.30.17.3:5001/openshift/origin-ruby-sample:9477bdb99a409b9c747e699361ae7934fd83bb4092627e2ee35f9f0b0869885b   localhost.localdomain/   deploymentConfig=frontend,deploymentID=frontend-1,name=frontend,replicationController=4a749831-605f-11e4-b0db-3c970e3bf0b7,template=ruby-helloworld-sample   Running

-14. Determine the IP for the frontend service:
+16. Determine the IP for the frontend service:

-        $ openshift kubectl get services
+        $ openshift cli get services --namespace=hello-openshift-project

     Sample output: